danealohabib/research/README.md

 ## NLP - python

-Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't working.
+Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't rendering the notebook working.
+Just copy the url of the python notebook and paste it in nbviewer.

 "CogExt_Preprocessing_and_Inspection_V2.ipynb" is the final script.
 Uses the data labelled "data_process" to completely replicate